 The Juvenile Justice Assessment Team (JJAT) seeks to increase behavioral health screening and assessments for youth ages 12 to 20 that enter the juvenile justice system.
 JJAT aims to divert youth with behavioral needs and diagnoses from further involvement into the juvenile justice system and decrease any incidences or severity of chemical dependency, mental health, and/or emotional disorders in young people.

-The Treatment Family Liaison is a position within JJAT that provides peer support to family members of youth referred from the court for JJAT services.
-The Treatment Family Liaison is responsible for coordinating parent support activities and resources and providing individual support to family members that supports engagement in JJAT services.
-The Treatment Family Liaison will support the families of court-involved youth to be active members in their child’s care to maximize progress toward plan goals and objectives.
+The Family Partner is a position within JJAT that provides peer support to family members of youth referred from the court for JJAT services.
+The Family Partner is responsible for coordinating parent support activities and resources and providing individual support to family members that supports engagement in JJAT services.
+The Family Partner will support the families of court-involved youth to be active members in their child’s care to maximize progress toward plan goals and objectives.